eclipse-archived/smarthome/docs/sources/architecture/internationalization.md

 In Eclipse SmartHome a binding developer has to provide different XML files.
 In these XML files label and description texts must be specified.
 To Internationalize these texts Java I18N properties files must be defined.

 For the binding definition and the thing types XML files Eclipse SmartHome defines a standard key scheme, that allows to easily reference the XML nodes.
-Inside the XML nodes the text must be specified in the default language english.
-Typically all texts for a binding are put into one file with name of the binding, but they can also be splitted into multiple files.
+Inside the XML nodes the text must be specified in the default language English.
+Typically all texts for a binding are put into one file with name of the binding, but they can also be split into multiple files.

 ### Binding Definition

-The following snippet shows the binding XML file of the Yahoo Weather Binding and its language file that localizes the binding name and description for the german language.
+The following snippet shows the binding XML file of the Yahoo Weather Binding and its language file that localizes the binding name and description for the German language.

 XML file (binding.xml):
 ```xml